andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

 }
 ```

-The pattern could then be repeated for `map` and `parallel`, but taking into account optionality.
+I could then use my original approach for a new `getTryPerformStepChain` method, and was able to call the `addCatch` method as intended.
+The same pattern could then be repeated for `map` and `parallel`, but taking into account the fact that the catches are optional in these cases.

 ```TypeScript
 export default class StateMachineBuilder {